Healthy Homes Assessment Gracefield

 Fines for Failing to Comply

-As of 1st July 2021, once a new or renewed tenancy is signed on a Gracefield rental property, all Healthy Homes compliance items must be finished by the end of 90 days.
+Beginning on July 1st, 2021, once a new or renewed tenancy is signed for a Gracefield rental property, all Healthy Homes compliance tasks need to be done within 90 days.

-As of 1st July 2021, when a brand new or renewed lease is entered into on a Gracefield rental property, all Healthy Homes compliance work must be done within 90 days.
+Since the 1st July of 2021, when a new, renewed or varied tenancy is signed on the Gracefield rental property, all Healthy Homes compliance work must be taken care of within 90 days.

-Failure to comply with all of the Healthy Homes Standards inside of the deadlines can result in a fine of up to $7200.
-In addition, if the present Healthy Homes Statement of Compliance isn’t incorporated in an updated, renewed, or revised tenancy contract, there may be an additional fine or violation fee.
+Inability to adhere to any of the Healthy Homes Standards inside of the deadlines can result in penalties of up to $7200.
+In addition, if the existing Healthy Homes Statement of Compliance is not included in the renewal, new or amended tenancy agreement there may be additional penalties or an infringement fee.

-Any tenant can ask for information about the Healthy Homes Standard and how they relate to the building they live in.
-If the landlord or property manager fails to supply the required information within 21 days of being informed of the request, they could receive an infringement notification and be fined up to $750.
+Any tenant may request information regarding the Healthy Homes Standard and how they are related to the house they are living in.
+If the property manager does not supply the information requested within 21 days of receiving the request, they could be issued an infringement notice and be fined up to $750.

-In addition, there’s also a penalty approximately $900 for landlords and property managers providing a false or incorrect Healthy Homes Compliance Statement or other information.
-The person liable for this fine is the person who is named on the tenancy agreement as the one who is renting the property which could be the name of the landlord or the company that manages the property.
+In addition, there is an additional fine of as much as $900 for property owners or property managers who provide a false or misleading Healthy Homes Compliance Statement or any other information.
+The person liable for this fine is whoever is identified on the tenancy contract as the person letting the property out which could be the landlord’s name or the property management company.

-The information contained in the Statement of Compliance needs to be up-to-date before the tenancy agreement can be executed, and it should be kept updated throughout the tenancy as any relevant work gets completed.
+The information contained in the Compliance Statement needs to be accurate before the tenancy agreement can be executed, and it should be kept updated throughout the tenancy as any relevant work gets completed.

-It is crucial to note that landlords who manage several rental properties can face additional fines for non-compliance.
-The most severe penalties are handed down for serious violations, and landlords who own more than six properties could receive fines of up to $50,000, and even as high as $100,000 in hearing claims.
+It is crucial to be aware that landlords who own multiple rental properties could face more severe penalties for not complying.
+The most severe penalties are handed down for severe violations.
+Those who have six or more properties could be fined as high as $50,000, or as high as $100,000 in the case of hearing claims.

 Healthy homes matter

-Around 1 in 3 households rent homes in New Zealand and Gracefield, and research has shown that these rental homes are most likely to be older, colder, have less effective heating and have lower quality than houses that are owned by the owner.
+About 1 in 3 households the property in New Zealand and Gracefield, and research shows us that these rental homes are most likely to be colder, older and are not as effective heating, and generally have lower quality than owner occupied properties.

-Damp, mouldy and cold houses are linked to negative well-being outcomes, particularly illnesses like colds, asthma, as well as cardiovascular diseases.
-In addition, people who reported at least four key issues with their housing often have low life satisfaction and reduced psychological well-being.
+Moldy, damp and cold houses are linked to negative health outcomes, particularly for illnesses like colds, asthma, as well as cardiovascular issues.
+Furthermore, people who have reported at least four key house quality problems often experience low life satisfaction and reduced mental health.

-The Healthy Homes Standard is a set of specific and minimal standards for Heating, Insulation Ventilation, Moisture Ingress and Drainage, as well as Draught stopping for Gracefield rental properties.
+The Healthy Homes Standard is a set of specific and minimal standards for heating, insulation Ventilation, Moisture Ingress and Drainage, as well Draught stopping on Gracefield rental properties.

-Get started now and contact us about the Gracefield Healthy Home assessment on your rental property today.
+Start now and call about receiving a Gracefield Healthy Home assessment on your rental property now.

 healthy homes assessment compliance